 Global sales of public cloud services

 thereof System Infrastructure Services (IaaS)

-The prospects for funding free applications via online advertising are also positive again.
-After the pandemic-related strong decline in online advertising of -4.7% in 2020, PricewaterhouseCoopers expects the market to recover in 2021 with total market growth (mobile advertising and desktop advertising) of +7.5% to € 8.7 billion.
+After the strong rise in online advertising in 2021 (6.5%), PricewaterhouseCoopers expects a further increase in 2022 with total market growth (mobile advertising and desktop advertising) of 7.5% to € 10.21 billion.

 Market forecast: online advertising in Germany (mobile advertising & desktop advertising)